Oucru-Innovations/vital-data-dashboard/README.md

-# Clinical Dashboard React Application
+# Vital Data Dashboard React Application

-This is a React-based Clinical Dashboard application designed to visualize and manage data from clinical studies, including data from wearables, ultrasounds, and images.
+This is a React-based Vital Data Dashboard application designed to visualize and manage data from clinical studies, including data from wearables, ultrasounds, and images.

 ## Key Features